Members of the Governing Board have declared the following business interests for the academic year 2017/18 :

 The co-sponsors have representation on the Academy Governing Board at both Governing Board and Committee level and, as such, provide an important contribution to the success of the Academy.

 In relation to the business activities of the Academy Trust, Manchester Diocese is considered to be a connected organisation.
 An annual subscription is paid to Manchester Diocese in order for the Academy to access services and resources available to all Church of England Schools within the Diocese through a Service Level Agreement.
-At £1,536 (renewed in April 2018) this is considered to represent value for money for the Academy and is only available through Manchester Diocese.
+At £1,643 (renewed in April 2019) this is considered to represent value for money for the Academy and is only available through Manchester Diocese.
+This transaction has been reported to the Education and Skills Funding Agency [ESFA] in line with requirements for all Academies.